 Benchmark and KnowledgeRelay's sensor network was piloted and tested extensively.
 It proved to be a success, starting up and shutting down with the RHR pump and consistently generating data.
 Benchmark and KnowledgeRelay's solution is under consideration for deployment on RHR pumps in other nuclear plants in the United States.
 Idaho National Laboratory is currently evaluating how vibration and contactless sensors can monitor other equipment to increase safety and lower costs.

-To learn more about Benchmark's work on this project and the technology involved, download and read the full case study.
+Read the full case study to learn more about Benchmark's work on this project and the technology involved.

 For the complete 2019 report on this project from the U.S. Department of Energy, read: "Automating Surveillance Activities in a Nuclear Power Plant."